dromzeh/hyv-fps-unlocker/README.md

 ## Disclaimer

-Use at your own risk.
-This tool modifies system registry values.
+Use the unlocker at your own risk, I'm not responsible for any damage that happens due to you using this unlocker.

 ## License